 Willie Howard Mays was born May 6, 1931, in Westfield, Alabama.
 The “Say Hey Kid” learned baseball from his father, who played semi-professionally with a team from his steel mill.
 Willie joined the steel mill team at age 14, and then began his professional career at 16 with the Birmingham Black Barons of the Negro Southern League.
 He played home games for the Barons from 1948 to 1950, skipping road trips during the school year so he could attend high school.
 Upon graduation he was signed by the New York Giants, and made his debut at the Polo Grounds on May 25, 1951.
 Mays went hitless in his first 12 at-bats, hitting his first big league homer in his 13th.
 That season, he was named Rookie of the Year and helped the Giants to the National League pennant.

-After more than 20 years with the Giants, first in New York and then in San Francisco, Mays was acquired by the New York Mets on May 11, 1972.
+After more than 20 years with the Giants, first in New York and then in San Francisco (the team relocated), Mays was acquired by the New York Mets on May 11, 1972.
 He spent the next two seasons as a Met under former Yankee catcher Yogi Berra as manager.
 The team won the National League pennant in 1973, though by then, Mays’ skills had eroded, and he could not catch up to the fastballs he once deposited into bleachers on both coasts.